licarpen/aws-developer/README.md

   * up to 5 read replicas in any AZ (across region)
   * master takes all writes
   * asynchronous replication - reads are eventually consistent after write
-  * applications must update connection string to leverage read replicas
+  * applications must update SQL connection string to leverage read replicas
 * multi AZ setup for disaster recovery
   * writes to master DB are synchronously replicates to 1 standby in different AZ for failover
   * automatic